Juniper-SE/ApstraWspare/README.md

 # ApstraWspare
 A quick script to backup and Apstra instance, scp the backup to a warm spare, and then restore it.

+### Quick HowTo
+-Download the apstrabackup.sh to /usr/local/bin/apstrabackup.sh
+-set it as executable (chmod +x /usr/local/bin/apstrabackup.sh
+- create a cron job to run it - this is an exacmple to run it once every 5 minutes.
-To have this run automatically, you will need to create an ssh key for root on the warm spare - I would recommend, if possible, putting the spare on an isolated network, and certainly on a **different hypervisor** than where the main Apstra VM resides.
+- To have this run automatically, you will need to create an ssh key for root on the warm spare -
+- I would recommend, if possible, putting the spare on an isolated network, and certainly on a **different hypervisor** than where the main Apstra VM resides.
 **NB, you will have to make the following modifications to /etc/sshd/sshd_config for this to work as the backup and restore processes require root access.
 - backup /etc/ssh/sshd_config
 - comment out the lines AllowGroups ssh-allow and DenyUsers root (to do this, prepend a #)
 - change PermitRootLogin to yes
 - restart sshd (systemctl restart sshd)
 - If you need to fail over to the spare, it is recommended to change these back - simply copy your backup sshd_config back into /etc/ssh/sshd_config, and restart sshd

-Creating an ssh key and sharing it with the spare -
+### Creating an ssh key and sharing it with the spare -